STATE GOVERNMENT AND THE ARTS

 - The agency comprises less than .04% of the state’s budget.
 The appropriation to the Oklahoma Arts Council does not have a statistically significant effect on the State budget.

-- The Oklahoma Arts Council is very efficiently administered with a very low ratio of overhead expense of only 8%.
+- The Oklahoma Arts Council is very efficiently administered with a very low ratio of overhead expense.

 Strengthens education and community development: